My Hood

-"My Hood" is a song by American hip hop recording artist Young Jeezy, released December 11, 2005 as the fourth single from his debut studio album Let's Get It: Thug Motivation 101 (2005).
+"My Hood" is a song by American rapper Young Jeezy, released December 11, 2005 as the fourth single from his debut studio album Let's Get It: Thug Motivation 101 (2005).
 The song, produced by Grand Hustle in-house producer Cordale "Lil' C" Quinn, contains an interpolation of "Rubber Band Man" as performed by T.I.

 The music video, directed by Hype Williams, is in black and white, with a few pockets of color.
 "My Hood" was Derek Jeter's walk-out music for his at bats during the 2006 Major League baseball season.